iam-peekay/personal-website/content/posts/2016-01-22_JavaScript-Modules--A-Beginner-s-Guide-783f7d7a5fcc.md

 ---
+template: post
-title: "JavaScript Modules: A Beginner’s Guide"
+title: 'JavaScript Modules: A Beginner’s Guide'
+slug: /posts/javascript-modules-a-beginner-s-guide/
+draft: false
 date: 2016-01-22T16:10:07.817Z
-template: "post"
-draft: false
-slug: "/posts/javascript-modules-a-beginner-s-guide/"
-category: ""
-tags: [JavaScript,ES6,Web Development,Education,Programming]
+description: >-
-description: "If you’re a newcomer to JavaScript, jargon like “module bundlers vs. module loaders,” “Webpack vs. Browserify” and “AMD vs. CommonJS” can quickly become overwhelming.
-In this post, I’ll unpack these…"
+  If you’re a newcomer to JavaScript, jargon like “module bundlers vs. module loaders,” “Webpack vs. Browserify” and “AMD vs. CommonJS” can quickly become overwhelming.
+In this post, I’ll unpack these…
+category: How it works
+tags:
+  - JavaScript
+  - ES6
+  - Web Development
+  - Education
+  - Programming
 ---

 ### JavaScript Modules: A Beginner’s Guide